Ways for Preteen Girls to Lose Weight Without a Diet

 Welcome to the Trevor Support Center, a place where LGBTQ youth and their allies can find answers to frequently asked questions, and explore resources related to sexual orientation, gender identity and more!
 For immediate support or help, The Trevor Project also has counselors that can be reached by calling or texting.

-Psychology Today offers a substantial list of support groups specifically for adolescents and teenagers (ages 14-19).
+Psychology Today offers a list of support groups for adolescents and teenagers (ages 14-19).
 These groups include but are not limited to groups focused on eating disorders, children of divorce, video game addiction, depression, substance abuse, and obsessive compulsive disorders.

-Established in 1980, TEEN LINE is a nonprofit, community-based organization helping troubled teenagers address their problems.
+TEEN LINE is a nonprofit, community-based organization helping troubled teenagers address their problems.
 It is our mission to provide personal teen-to-teen education and support before problems become a crisis, using a national hotline, current technologies and community outreach.
 Do you need help working something out?
 Do you want to talk to someone who understands, like another teen?
 We're here to help!